roman-milk/roman-milk.github.io/prof-blackmailed.md

  Robin had a sudden twinge of regret for wanting to join the select society, but she quickly ignored any warning signs, as the need to be accepted was too great.
 Kerri frantically looked for an avenue of escape, but one wasn't apparent to her confused mind.

  All eyes were on the expectant newbies.
 Robin was well aware of what she was required to do and she had rehearsed it over and over in her mind.
 With Wendy as a mentor, she was given many suggestions and ideas on how to fulfill the initiation requirements.
 Robin slowly moved towards the cowering teacher and felt pangs of sympathy for the frightened woman.
-Report_Story #5